 And when we’re talking about data, minimal buffering and faster download speeds indicate you’re getting a strong cell signal.

 If you’re not getting these things in your home or where you work, you need to find what your actual level of signal strength is.
-There are a few reliable methods for accurately testing received signal strength, including the “field test mode” options available on both Android and Apple iOS devices.
+There are a few reliable methods for accurately testing received signal strength, including the options available to find iPhone field test mode and Android field test mode.

 Of course you have the option of working with a professional who can perform a comprehensive site survey using a professional-grade signal meter.
 These signal meters detect and display cell signal frequency, bandwidth, and strength with very high accuracy.